joaquintorres/autosubsync-mpv/README.md

 outside of `mpv` first.
 If `ffsubsync` isn't working, `autosubsync` will likely fail.
 ### Possible improvements
+* Add support for other subsync tools besides `ffsubsync`.
+This shouldn't be too hard, and it might help cover some alternatives that are faster or have different edge cases.
 * ~~Actually check if the srt file exists before feeding it to ffsubsync.
 Pressing n without the proper file will cause ffsubsync to extract the whole raw audio before actually raising the corresponding error flag,